The Class Actions Law Review: Denmark

 There is no jury involved with Danish civil litigation and this applies to class actions as well.
 Damages are not computed differently in class actions from those in ordinary civil cases.
 In the White Paper prepared in connection with the proposal of the bill on the introduction of class actions, the following was stated: 'The Commission for the Administration of Justice does not propose an amendment of any substantial regulation, and it is thus not proposed to introduce the option of awarding standardised (average) damages or the like.'9

 Not many class action cases have resulted in an award of damages.
-In the only class action case decided by the Supreme Court to date, BankTrelleborg I, the Court did not approve any damages.
+In the two class action cases decided by the Supreme Court to date, BankTrelleborg I and the recent decision on the Danish Court Administration, the Court did not approve any damages.